Usage Guide

 # 1. Sync issues

-ghw sync --repo owner/repo
+ghw issues sync --repo owner/repo

 # 2. Generate plans

-ghw plan --repo owner/repo
+ghw issues plan --repo owner/repo

-# 3. Review plans manually
+# 3. Review and approve plans

 # 4. Implement approved issues

-ghw implement --repo owner/repo --issue-numbers 42 43
+ghw issues implement --repo owner/repo --issue-numbers 42 43

 Bug Triage Workflow